peter-duongGHub/Expense-Tracker/README.md

 #### Step 3 - [Installation of Pip](https://pip.pypa.io/en/stable/installation/)
 Users must check if they have Pip installed.
 Installation of pip will be necessary to help with installation of dependencies for this application.
-A screenshot to installing pip is provided below.
+A screenshot to installing pip web page is provided below.
 Users may click "Installation of Pip" to direct themselves to a webpage including instructions to install pip.
 ![Pip-Install](./docs/PipInstall.PNG)

 Alternatively here are the scripts to downloading pip.